-Istanbul is hands down one the best place to visit in Turkey, and it was my 24th destination on my 52 countries in 52 weeks trip.
+Istanbul is hands down one of the best places to visit in Turkey, and it was my 24th destination on my 52 countries in 52 weeks trip.
 Europe’s biggest city deserves a travel guide of its own so that’s on my (never-ending) to do list, but in the meantime here are some ideas for what to do in Istanbul.

 Shop ’til you drop

 It was painful walking through Istanbul’s bazaars and cobbled streets knowing that my suitcase was already packed to the brim, because it’s one of my favourite shopping cities on the planet.